Private, In-Home Tutoring in Ludlow, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Ludlow students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Ludlow students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Ludlow Public Schools contain five schools and just over 3,000 students.
 Ludlow Public Schools use assessments for students besides the state standardized assessment.
 The Fountas & Pintell Benchmark Assessment System (BAS) is given on a twice yearly basis to establish reading levels—both independent, which means the student can read the book with 95 to 99% accuracy and with satisfactory comprehension and the instructional level, which is the ideal classroom reading level and means that the student needs a bit of help with the book but can read it with 90 to 94% accuracy.